How to make Bermuda Hot Cross Buns

 Directions

-Meanwhile, in a large bowl sift in the flour, salt and spices.
+Meanwhile, in a large bowl combine flour, salt and spices.

-Next, turn off the mixer and add the yeast then 2 cups of flour and continue to mix on low setting until combined.
+Next, turn off the mixer and add the yeast and raisins + raisin water then 2 cups of flour and continue to mix on low setting until combined.

 Once the batter has formed, switch from the paddle attachment to the dough hook.
 Put in another 2 cups of flour then turn the mixer back onto 1 or 2 setting.